 You recorded a Demo.
 Now What?

-To clarify, it is not a requirement to have representation to be a successful voice actor, much like you do not have to be part of a union to make a successful career as in voice over.
+To clarify, it is not a requirement to have representation to be a successful voice actor, much like you do not have to be part of a union to make a successful career as a voice actor.
 However, if you would like to work in television and film, those opportunities are most likely only going to come through a reputable talent agency and will most likely require you to be part of SAG-AFTRA.
 I say "most likely" because until the turn of the century and the adoption of the internet, that was the case.
 There are several branches of the voice over tree where freelance voice over artists succeed without representation.
 However, generally speaking, if you've ever taken a voice over class, you probably heard something like, "After you record your demo, then seek representation."
 In that case, I say, do your window shopping before you first demo is even recorded.

 Sure, there are success stories like Don LaFontaine who was working on the 1964 western Gunfighters of Casa Grande, when he had to fill in for an unavailable voice actor in order to have something to present to MGM.
 After MGM bought the spots, LaFontaine was a hit and began his career as a legend in voice over.
 Granted, his time at the studio prior to his acting career gave him the advantage to jump when an opportunity presented itself.
 But by then, Don had absorbed all the knowledge he needed for the booth to swing for the fences.